Pippinu/NotebookLM_Sources/Cloud/1_Cloud_Computing.md

 **Cloud Consumers are typically responsible for "Security IN the Cloud":**
 * **Data Security:** Classifying and protecting their data, managing encryption keys (if applicable).
 * **Identity and Access Management (IAM):** Account managment and user permissions.
-* **Application Security:** Securing the applications they build or deploy on the cloud platform.
-* **Operating System, Network, and Firewall Configuration (especially in IaaS and PaaS):** Patching guest OS, configuring network security groups, firewalls, and intrusion detection/prevention systems they deploy.
+* **Operating System, Network, and Firewall Configuration (especially in IaaS and PaaS):** Patching guest OS, configuring firewalls and intrusion detection/prevention systems.
-* **Compliance:** Meeting their own industry-specific or regulatory compliance requirements for the data and applications they put in the cloud.

 ### Why is physical security of data centers important in cloud computing?
 Physical security of data centers is foundational to overall cloud security.
 It protects the hardware (servers, storage devices, network equipment) and the infrastructure that hosts cloud services from unauthorized physical access, theft, damage (due to environmental factors like fire, flood, or power failure), or interference.